birdLark/birdLark.github.io/community/contribution_guide/contribute.md

   change, or recording what kinds of changes will not be accepted as a resolution.
 - Search ISSUE for existing issues:
   [ISSUES](https://github.com/apache/incubator-birdLark/issues)
-- Type `LarkMidTable [search terms]` at the top right search box.
+- Type `birdlark[search terms]` at the top right search box.
 If a logically similar issue already exists, then contribute to the discussion on the existing ISSUE and pull request first, instead of creating a new one.
 - Is the scope of the change matched to the contributor's level of experience?
 Anyone is qualified